sero-cash/go-sero/README.md

 *Note: Since your network will be completely cut off from the sero main and sero alpha networks, you'll also need to configure a miner to process transactions and create new blocks for you.*

-*Note: Mining on the public Sero network need apply license before hand(gordon@sero.vip).
+*Note: Mining on the public Sero network need apply license before hand(license@sero.vip).
 It is will earn sero coins in miner's account.*

 #### Running a dev network miner